 The right approach is starting with a broad canvas (your best guess) but then splitting it into many narrow canvases that you pit against each other in your search for a business model that works.

 I can tell you my business model “search” story with this view.
 I started with a big idea, considered different variants, and narrowed it down further.

 But we can go even a step further.

 The Business Model Progress Timeline

 While the business model timeline view above allows you to share the evolution of your business model story, it doesn’t attribute any causality to the changes.
-Did you prematurely give up on one business model because you didn’t know how to test it or was it because you invalidated the business model?
+Did you prematurely give up on one business model because you didn’t know how to test it, or was it because you invalidated it?

-Much as history is told as a string of “seemingly” causal events, we need to attempt to justify our business model evolution story as a string of seemingly causal validated learning events.
-By tying the business model changes to experiments we ran, we hold our decisions accountable to ourselves, our team, and stakeholders.
-This is key for breakthrough.
+Much as history is told as a string of “seemingly” causal events, we must attempt to justify our business model evolution story as a string of seemingly causal validated learning events.
+By tying the business model changes to experiments we ran, we hold our decisions accountable to ourselves, our team, and our stakeholders.
+This is key for a breakthrough.

 “A business should be run like an aquarium, where everybody can see what’s going on.”